Debbie Allen's twist on 'The Nutcracker' wins

-The ticket discounter has declared the director and choreographer the winner of the 7th annual contest that crowns the nation's best version of "The Nutcracker."
+The ticket discounter has declared the award-winning director and choreographer's school the winner of the 7th annual contest that crowns the best version of "The Nutcracker" in the land.

-The Debbie Allen Dance Academy's show, "The Hot Chocolate Nutcracker," which opened earlier this month in Los Angeles, beat out nearly 60 other productions of "The Nutcracker."
+The Debbie Allen Dance Academy's show, "The Hot Chocolate Nutcracker" that was mounted earlier this month in Los Angeles, beat out nearly 60 other productions of "The Nutcracker."
 It's Allen's second time winning the award.

-Her show begins when young Kara Johnson receives a Nutcracker filled with hot chocolate and falls asleep and the Nutcracker comes alive.
+Her show begins when young Kara Johnson receives a nutcracker filled with hot chocolate, falls asleep and the nutcracker comes alive.
 Written and directed by the "Fame" star, the show stars Allen and Carlo Imperato and had an original score by Mariah Carey, Arturo Sandoval, Chau-Giang Thi Nguyen, James Ingram and Thump.